 Meanwhile, while all this was going on, we were designing and ordering new custom cabinetry and windows.
 We also made a day trip to Houston to shop for granite countertops.

 Skip forward 3-4 weeks or so.
 All the demo work Mark and I could do was done.
-Our new windows were in, and our kitchen cabinetry was being built.
+Our new windows were installed, and our kitchen cabinetry was being built.

 It was time for more involved carpentry.
 We hired a good friend in Austin, who came for a visit and helped us repair the rotten floor under the water heater.